chenlei1011/Self-distillation-NKL-code/README.md

 We use the backbone of F3Net as baseline and the student network, which is run in trainbaseline.py.
-Our self-distillation code is run in trainour.py.
+Our self-distillation code is run in trainour.py. trainbaseline.py and trainour.py are in the floder "src".

 ## Download dataset